CATHERINE CARTER FINE ART

 ABOUT THE ARTIST

-CATHERINE CARTER creates vibrant abstract collages using combinations of fabric, paper, and water-based paints.
-Her artwork features sinuous lines inspired by calligraphic marks, textile weaves, and the lines found in Nature - branches, roots, and vines.
+CATHERINE CARTER creates vibrant abstract paintings on canvas and paper.
+Her artwork features sinuous lines inspired by calligraphic marks, textile weaves, and natural forms such as branches, roots, and vines.
 A native of Massachusetts, she began her career in the fashion industry, then went on to earn a Master of Fine Arts Degree in Painting from the University of Massachusetts Dartmouth.

 Catherine has exhibited her work at multiple venues, including the Chrysler Museum of Art, the Marin Museum of Contemporary Art, and the U.S. Embassies in Oman and Cameroon.
 Her shows have been reviewed in the Boston Globe, the Boston Herald, the Providence Journal, and Art New England.
 Her artwork is held in a number of public, corporate, hospitality, and private collections.
-The recipient of artist grants from the St. Botolph Club Foundation and the Massachusetts Cultural Council, she lives in Fairhaven and works from her studio in New Bedford.
+The recipient of artist grants from the St. Botolph Club Foundation, the Massachusetts Cultural Council and New Bedford Creative, she lives and works in Southcoast Massachusetts.

 "A delightful rethinking of the elements of calligraphy as they morph into the movements of choreography." -- Don Wilkinson, Arts Writer